gpalma/semep/README.md

 ## 2. Content

 * AUTHORS: list of contributors of the semEP project.
-* doc: Documentation abount semEP.
+* doc: Documentation about semEP.
 * LICENSE: GPL version 2.
 * Makefile: builds semEP.
 * README.md: this file.